IvanDLar/MOVU-Docs/wiki/User Stories.md

 ## **US16 - Setting up financing plans**

-As an car dealership, I want to be able to set up my financing and insurance plans (including rates and plans) to manage car dealership costs and monitor necessary changes according to the market.
+As a car dealership, I want to be able to set up my financing and insurance plans (including rates and plans) to manage car dealership costs and monitor necessary changes according to the market.

 **Validation:**

-When a manager uploads a car, he will need to fill out a cost section where he can add fixed options that his car dealership has available, such as the different insurance plans, and financing options so that platform users can view them in their quotes.
+- VA161 - When a manager uploads a car, he will need to fill out a cost section where he can add fixed options that his car dealership has available, such as the different insurance plans, and financing options so that platform users can view them in their quotes.

-1. VA161 A customizable forms that the manager can modify and add different financing options, insurance plans etc...
   - CR - Car Retailers
-2. VA162 A submit button that will upload to the cars page the financing  and insurance options.
+- VA162 A submit button that will upload to the cars page the financing  and insurance options.
   - CR - Car Retailers

 **Priority:** Medium